MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw3-upgradingyourdiet.md

 Essentially, via changing the JWT algorithm from a pub/priv key based auth to a password auth, the public key is used as the secret, therefore validating the signature from public information.

-We have to start with getting the public key, let's recover it with [this tool](https://github.com/FlorianPicca/JWT-Key-Recovery).
+We have to start with getting the public key, let's recover it with JWT-Key-Recovery.

 ```bash
 $ python3.9 recover.py <jwt-1> <jwt-2>